The rowing boats were tied up at the landing stage behind the

 used to be behind the Grand Pavilion.
 Later on he was a

 handyman and also served as a caretaker at the Pavilion.

-Walter Gregory, who lived at the lodge at the Heights with
+Mr. Gregory, who lived at the lodge at the Heights

-Walter Bird was born in Matlock Bath in 1904, one of the
+Walter Bird was born in Matlock Bath on 2 Feb 1904, one of

 Walter senior was employed by the New Bath Hotel Company

 to quarry tufa for a time.
 Walter